 The above list is indicative and is not exhaustive or exclusive.
-The College reserves the right to make the final decision on whether to accept an application or enrolment to the College.
+The College reserves the right to make the final decision on whether to accept an application or enrolment to the

+College.
 Any such decision will be made by a Vice Principal or the Director of Student Services.

-8.0 Collecting information about applicants
+8.0 Collecting Information about Applicants

 Details on the information we collect about applicants can be found in our Data Privacy Policy on our websites, which sets out what we do with applicants' information and what we do to keep it secure.
 It also explains where and how we collect applicants' personal information, as well as their rights over the personal information we hold about them.
+It also explains how we use your data as part of our statutory duties with JISC and the Office for Students.

-9.0 Requesting feedback
+9.0 Requesting Feedback

 We feel it is important that unsuccessful applicants have the opportunity to receive feedback on their application.
-This can be done on request by contacting our Customer Contact team.
+This can be done on request by contacting our Customer Contact Team.

-10.0 Appeals and complaints
+10.0 Appeals and Complaints

 If an applicant feels that the process has not been followed, or the decision reached by the College is unfair or incorrect, they have the right to appeal or complain.
-This can be done by visiting https://bedfordcollegegroup.ac.uk/have-your-say/
+This can be done by visiting our website.

 Our Complaints Policy is designed to ensure that your complaint is dealt with promptly and effectively.
-A copy can be obtained from the downloads section of our website https://bedfordcollegegroup.ac.uk/about/policies-procedures, by emailing haveyoursay@bedford.ac.uk or by writing to the Customer Feedback Manager, The Bedford College Group, Cauldwell Street, Bedford, MK42 9AH.
+A copy can be obtained from the downloads section of our website https://bedfordcollegegroup.ac.uk/about/policies-procedures, by emailing complaints@bedford.ac.uk or by writing to the Customer Feedback Manager, The Bedford College Group, Cauldwell Street, Bedford, MK42 9AH.

-After exhausting the Group's internal complaints procedure, if you are still dissatisfied with the outcome you can complain to the Office for the Independent Regulator of Higher Education in England.
+After exhausting the Group's internal complaints procedure, if you are still dissatisfied with the outcome you can complain to the Office for the Independent Adjudicator.
 Further details on how to contact them can be found in our Complaints Policy.